![]() |

 1) Minor violations of conduct rules are those for which the penalty does not exceed a reprimand or the loss of privileges for more than 72 hours.

-2) Major violations are those for which the penalty may be more severe, such as loss of good time, transfer to segregation or isolation confinement, transfer to a higher classification of custody, any other change in status which may tend to affect adversely a detainee's time of release or discharge or the filing of additional charges subject to prosecution.
+2) Major violations are those for which the penalty may be more severe, such as loss of good behavior allowance, transfer to segregation or isolation confinement, transfer to a higher classification of custody, any other change in status that may adversely affect a detainee's time of release or discharge, or the filing of additional charges subject to prosecution.

 g) Prehearing Rules for Major Violations

-1) Someone other than the reporting officer shall conduct an investigation into the facts of the alleged misconduct to determine if a violation occurred and if there is cause to believe the alleged offender committed the violation.
+1) Someone other than the reporting officer shall conduct an investigation into the facts of the alleged misconduct to determine if a violation occurred and if there is cause to believe the alleged detainee committed the violation.
 If cause exists, a hearing date shall be scheduled.
-The hearing shall be convened in accordance with subsection (a)(2) of this Section.
+The hearing shall be convened in accordance with subsection (a)(2).

 2) No penalty shall be imposed until after the hearing, except that the accused may be segregated from the rest of the population or transferred to a different tier or cell block if jail authorities feel that the detainee constitutes a threat to other detainees, staff members, or to oneself or institutional order.